By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Setnor Music students perform during a College fall convocation.

-The minor in jazz studies is designed for students from any Syracuse University degree program, including music majors, who want to develop and improve their knowledge and skills in instrumental or vocal jazz.
+The minor in jazz and commercial music is designed for students from any Syracuse University degree program, including music majors, who want to develop and improve their knowledge and skills in instrumental or vocal jazz.

 This 18-credit program draws from the entire array of the jazz offerings in the Setnor School of Music including jazz performing ensembles, jazz history, jazz arranging and theory, jazz applied lessons, and jazz education.